 There is overwhelming evidence that the health of the body is intrinsically linked with the health of the brain.
 Stella has dedicated much of her personal and professional life to formulating nutritional and biomedical strategies to enhance these “body and brain” connections and is passionate about helping the children and young adults she works with reach their full potential.

 Having trained under Dr Natasha Campbell McBride in the GAPS protocol, Stella has intricate knowledge of a number of nutritional plans which have been shown to be effective in promoting healthy “body and brain” connections whilst at all times understanding the physical and emotional difficulties of exclusion diets especially for children.
-Her personal experience with her own daughter who suffered with multiple food sensitivities and allergies encouraged her to create a wide variety of innovative grain, dairy, egg, and sugar free foods.
-Today, through a combination of Nutritional Therapy,and biomedical support, Stella’s daughter is much improved in her general health and is able to enjoy a wide variety of foods.
-Stella works closely with parents, offering powerful techniques in implementing dietary and life style changes, which are sustainable, practical and achievable.
+Her personal experience with her own daughter who suffered from multiple food sensitivities and allergies encouraged her to create a wide variety of innovative grain, dairy, egg, and sugar-free foods.
+Today, through a combination of Nutritional Therapy, and biomedical support, Stella’s daughter is much improved in her general health and is able to enjoy a wide variety of foods.
+Stella works closely with parents, offering powerful techniques for implementing dietary and lifestyle changes, which are sustainable, practical and achievable.

-Stella regularly holds talks and workshops for parents and practitioners as well as working with a number of charities including; Caudwell Children, Treating Autism, and the Autism Trust.
-She is a Senior Associate Member of the Royal Society of Medicine, an Associate Member of the British Society for Ecological Medicine, and a member of the British Association for Applied Nutritional Therapy (BANT), as well as the the Complementary and Natural Healthcare Council (CNHC).
+Stella regularly writes for the excellent magazine The Autism Eye and holds talks and workshops for parents and practitioners as well as working with a number of organisations and charities including; Autism Parent Empower, Treating Autism, and the Autism Trust.
+She is a Senior Associate Member of the Royal Society of Medicine, an Associate Member of the British Society for Ecological Medicine, and a member of the British Association for Applied Nutritional Therapy (BANT), as well as the Complementary and Natural Healthcare Council (CNHC).